Vpan23/HELLO-WORLD/README.md

 - Creation of credits for the creator call in the menu.
 Write "23" to see the animation added.
 - Added Items section from view profile.
 Now you can see the upon that you won in the shop.
 - Now every time you gain something from the store you get the item as a collectible items.

+helloWorld1.9  -  27.02.23
+- Solved some bugs with the integer "i", and added the newest version to be compatible with the flexible profile of Pseint.
+- Added 1 new rank when you reach more than 1200 Trophies ~ "RETADOR".
+- Solved some distinct space in the items.
+Now it sees better.